mkm17/SharePoint/docs/Custom_Permission_Access_Message.md

-# How to create custom access request messages
+# Managing permissions: How to create custom messages for access request

-## Out of the box features
+## Out of the box feature

-Have you thought about customization of the standard access request on your site?
-Currently, SharePoint provides simple message as a solution.
-The option is available in the *Access Request Settings*.
+Have you thought about any customization of the standard access request on your site?
+Currently, SharePoint platform provides generating a simple defined message as a solution.
+Management of this option is available in the pop-out window under the *Access Request Settings* button of the *Permissions* interface.

 ![Access Requests Settings](../images/accessRequestsSettings.jpg)

-Current access request message is a little bit limited.
-In case when a user requests access to a site, an owner of the resource will get the notification (represented by an adaptive card) to add the user to two default groups (members, visitors).
+A default format of the message for access request has its limitations.
+When a user requests access to a site, an owner of the resource gets the notification, represented by a compound Adaptive Card, to add the user to one of the two default groups (Members, Visitors), or to reject the request.

 ![Request Message](../images/RequestMessage1.jpg)

-In case of a request to a certain list or item without inherited permission, a notification will have different structure and will allow providing unique access to the resource.
+In case of sending a request to get access to a certain list or item with no inherited permissions, a notification has an adapted structure and allows for providing unique access to the called resource.

 ![Request Message](../images/RequestMessage2.jpg)

 ![Request Message](../images/RequestMessage3.jpg)

->It may happen that the Access Request list is not available.
-To be sure that the structure is created, you need to create one access request by the user with insufficient permissions to the site or one of the child component.
+>It may happen that the *Access Request list* is not available on a site.
+To be sure that the object is created, you need to create at least one access request by the user with insufficient permissions to the site or one of the child component.

 ## Test Case Scenario

-#### Requirements
+#### Business Requirements:

-- the access request message should be the same in both represented cases
+- messages for access request should be standardized
-- the message should have different structure
+- a structure of messages should be definable
-- notification should be defined as an adaptive card
+- a notification should use Microsoft Adaptive Cards
-- the owner should be able to add a user to 2 custom groups
+- an opportunity to add a user to any of two predefined custom groups
+- posting of messages on MS Teams application should be possible

-#### We can achieve all of the requirements in a few steps:
+#### The solution meeting all the requirements can be achieved in a few steps:
-- Enable *Allow access requests* option and set it to any account to receive the standard messages (otherwise the access requests feature will be disabled)
+- Enter the *Access Request Settings* interface and enable *Allow access requests* option.
+Select an account to receive standard messages.
+Otherwise, the access requests feature is disabled.

 ![Access Requests Settings](../images/accessRequestsSettings.jpg)

--	Create a flow/logicapp which will receive the http request.
+-	Create a Power Automate or Logic Apps workflow which will receive a HTTP request.
--	Add a PnP event receiver on Access Requests list
+-	Add a PnP event receiver to Access Requests list using the following code:
 ```
 Add-PnPEventReceiver -List "Access Requests" -Name "TestEventReceiver" -Url "<LogicAppURL>" -EventReceiverType ItemAdded -
 Synchronization Synchronous
 ```
--	Update the created flow/logicapp
+-	Update the created workflow according to the scheme and action parameters below:

 ![First Flow](../images/Flow1Overview.jpg)